 The Wet Stone Quarry Trail

 This is an easy hike, but it still takes a good three hours and is seven kilometers long.
-It starts in the village of Taxiarches on the island of Lesbos, an area marked by huge abandoned marble quarries.
+It starts in the village of Taxiarches on the Greek island of Lesbos, an area marked by huge abandoned marble quarries.
 Located at the base of Falakro Mountain, a river formed when (long ago) stone workers hit an underground creek instead of a marble vein; water soon filled the chasm, resulting in today’s lake.

 The walk through the surrounding oak forest is rife with these ancient quarries.
 It’s fascinating to walk the footsteps of the long-gone marble workers in modern times.